February 01, 6:00 pm to February 01, 8:00 pm Save to calendarBack

 You are currently using an outdated browser.

 The new HealthEast web site was built using the latest technology for improved features and to allow mobile access.
 This requires a modern browser for the best experience in layout and functionality.
-You can still close this window and browse the site with an outdated browser, however, it will not display correctly or support all features.
-We apologize for this inconvenience.
+The browsers at HealthEast are outdated because of requirements for clinical applications.
+You can still click вЂcloseвЂ™ and browse the site with an outdated browser, however, it will not display correctly or support all features.
+We recommend you either upgrade your browser at home, or view the site with a mobile device.
+We apologize for this inconvenience.on